-This product can be shipped at a range of temperatures from dry ice to room temperature.
-Upon receipt, store NZY Taq II Pink Master Mix 2x immediately at -85 °C to -15 °C in a constant temperature freezer.
-The high thermal stability of the enzyme mixture allows it to remain stable at 2-8 °C or even at room-temperature for up to 4 weeks.
+This product can be shipped at a range of temperatures from dry ice to blue ice.
+Upon receipt, store Supreme NZY Taq II Pink Master Mix 2x immediately at -85 °C to -15 °C in a constant temperature freezer.
+Minimize the number of freeze-thaw cycles by storing in working aliquots.
 The product will remain stable until the expiry date if stored as specified.